DXD Capital Provides Wealth Managers Access To Its Latest Self Storage Fund Via Icapital Marketplace

 About DXD Capital

 DXD Capital is a data-driven real estate private equity firm that focuses on investing in the self storage sector.
-Since its inception in 2020, DXD Capital's portfolio has grown to over 41 projects, including 26 leasing facilities, 2 sold facilities, 5 assets currently under construction, and a strong pipeline of deals in underwriting and development.
+Since its inception in 2020, DXD Capital's portfolio has grown to over 40 projects, including 26 stabilized facilities, 3 sold facilities, 5 assets currently under construction, and a strong pipeline of deals in underwriting and development.
 The firm is currently deploying its third fund, targeted at raising $200 million, with the goal of building and acquiring a total of 40-50 additional self storage investments across the United States.

 Leveraging proprietary analytics and deep market expertise, DXD Capital believes it is uniquely positioned to identify and execute on self storage investments-from ground-up development to value-add acquisitions-designed to deliver strong risk-adjusted returns for its investors.
-For more information, users can visit .
+For more information, please visit dxd.

+DXD Capital is a data-driven real estate private equity firm that focuses on investing in the self storage sector.
+Since its inception in 2020, DXD Capital's portfolio has grown to over 40 projects, including 26 stabilized facilities, 3 sold facilities, 5 assets currently under construction, and a strong pipeline of deals in underwriting and development.
+The firm is currently deploying its third fund, targeted at raising $200 million, with the goal of building and acquiring a total of 40-50 additional self storage investments across the United States.

+Leveraging proprietary analytics and deep market expertise, DXD Capital believes it is uniquely positioned to identify and execute on self storage investments-from ground-up development to value-add acquisitions-designed to deliver strong risk-adjusted returns for its investors.
+For more information, please visit dxd.

 Legal Disclaimer: